andrei-kozel/shop-vue/README.md

 # shop-vue

-This is mu simple Shop project written with Vue.js (Vuex, Vue Router).
-Just for practice purpose.
+This is my simple Shop project written with Vue.js (Vuex, Vue Router).
+Just for practice purposes.

 TODO: animation and rating